hashicorp/terraform-provider-aws/website/docs/r/autoscaling_group_tag.html.markdown

 ---
-subcategory: "Autoscaling"
+subcategory: "AutoScaling"
 layout: "aws"
 page_title: "AWS: aws_autoscaling_group_tag"
 description: |-
-  Manages an individual Autoscaling Group tag
+  Manages an individual AutoScaling Group tag
 ---

 # Resource: aws_autoscaling_group_tag

-Manages an individual Autoscaling Group (ASG) tag.
+Manages an individual AutoScaling Group (ASG) tag.
 This resource should only be used in cases where ASGs are created outside Terraform (e.g., ASGs implicitly created by EKS Node Groups).

 ~> **NOTE:** This tagging resource should not be combined with the Terraform resource for managing the parent resource.
 For example, using `aws_autoscaling_group` and `aws_autoscaling_group_tag` to manage tags of the same ASG will cause a perpetual difference where the `aws_autoscaling_group` resource will try to remove the tag being added by the `aws_autoscaling_group_tag` resource.